Landscape with Invisible Hand

 Landscape with Invisible Hand is a 2023 American science fiction film written and directed by Cory Finley, based on the 2017 novel of the same name by M. T. Anderson.
 The film stars Asante Blackk, Kylie Rogers, and Tiffany Haddish.
 Humans struggle in a future economy after aliens come to Earth and become the de facto ruling class.
 A teenage boy continues painting regardless of world events.
-The rapid upset in the class system forces him and his girlfriend's families to adapt.
+The rapid upset in the class system forces him, his girlfriend, and their families to adapt.

 Landscape with Invisible Hand premiered at the Sundance Film Festival on January 23, 2023, and was released to theaters in the United States by Metro-Goldwyn-Mayer on August 18, 2023.

 Plot

 By the year 2036, an alien race called the Vuvv have taken over Earth.
 Their presence has caused unemployment and homelessness due to their new established order, but they attempt to make humans believe that their arrival has benefited them.
 Teenager Adam Campbell is an aspiring artist living with his lawyer mother Beth and sister Natalie.
 Just as he is getting ready for school, a Vuvv city ship parks itself right above his house.

 At school, the Vuvv use nodes to educate the students and continue their propaganda to make it seem like things are better with them around.
 The students' teacher, Mr. Stanley, announces that the Vuvv have deemed him redundant and are eliminating his job in favor of pre-recorded lessons.
 After school, Adam begins to chat with a classmate, Chloe Marsh.
 Just as they are walking home, they hear a gunshot and see that Mr. Stanley has committed suicide outside the school.

 Adam gets to know Chloe better and learns that she lives with her father and older brother Hunter.
 Their living situation isn't good, so Adam, having become smitten with Chloe, asks Beth if it is okay that they stay there until they are back on their feet.
 Although reluctant, Beth agrees to it.

 Adam and Chloe begin to form a relationship.
 After seeing that both of their parents are struggling financially, Chloe suggests that they broadcast their relationship to the Vuvv to earn currency, as the Vuvv view human relationships the way one views their favorite TV show.
 The two begin to use their nodes to broadcast every aspect of their relationship, from going to school and spending time together at home, resulting in them earning good money and helping make the house nicer.
 However, this starts to become a problem for Adam, who thinks Chloe will only be around him with the nodes on.

 Adam and Chloe attend the homecoming dance and see another couple broadcasting their own relationship, which annoys Chloe and makes her antagonize the other couple.
 Adam is bothered and wants to take the nodes off, but Chloe refuses.
 When they get home, they see Beth confronting Hunter and Mr. Marsh because they used her computer without asking permission, and Mr. Marsh is also upset at Beth insinuating that he poorly raised Hunter and Chloe.